Palestine national football team: Most appearances

+Top goalscorers

 Competitive record

 As of 2 September 2021, the complete official match record of the Palestine national team comprises 229 matches: 66 wins, 57 draws and 106 losses.
 During these matches, the team scored 291 times and conceded 357 goals.
 Palestine's highest winning margin is 11 goals, which has been achieved against Guam in 2006 (11–0).
 Their longest winning streak is 7 wins, and their unbeaten record is 12 consecutive official matches.